Highest1-YearGIC Ratesmaple leaf

 Ontario Tax Reduction

 The Ontario Low-Income Tax Reduction is a credit that reduces or eliminates the provincial tax you must pay.
-For 2024, the basic amount is $286, increased from $274 in 2023.
-The amount for each dependent child is $529, increased from $506 in 2023.
-These amounts will increase by 2.8% for 2025.
+The basic amount and the amount for each dependent child are indexed annually to the Ontario consumer price index.

-Low-Income Workers Tax Credit
+Low-Income Workers Tax Credit (LIFT)

 For those whose income exceeds the thresholds, the maximum amount is reduced by 5% of the greater of your: